 Frequently Asked Questions

 Generally yes, but reliability depends heavily on service history.
 Water pump failure and DPF clogging are the two most common issues on Irish examples.
+A full service history makes this a solid used buy.

 Between €8,500 and €12,500 depending on spec and mileage.
-Be wary of anything priced significantly below market.
+Highline models with full service history and under 100,000km push toward the higher end.
+Be cautious of anything priced significantly below €8,000.